Running a validator node

 The process for running a validator node is very similar to running a full node.

-You should start by downloading the latest snapshot using tempo download and then running the validator node as such:
+You should start by downloading the latest snapshot using tempo download --chain <moderato|mainnet|devnet>.
+Downloading the snapshot allows your validator to start participating in consensus much faster.

 tempo node --datadir <datadir> \